Czing/CZTagButtons/README.md

 -----

 #Podfile</br>
-To integrate YJSettingTableView into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate CZTagButtons into your Xcode project using CocoaPods, specify it in your `Podfile`:
 ```
 source 'https://github.com/CocoaPods/Specs.git'
 platform :ios, '7.0'